aredn/documentation/arednGettingStarted/selecting_devices.rst

 Selecting Radio Hardware
 ========================

 The amateur radio community has recognized the benefits of using inexpensive commercial :abbr:`WISP (Wireless Internet Service Provider)` radios to create AREDN® networks.
-Each of these devices come with the vendor's firmware pre-installed, but by following a few instructions this firmware can be replaced with an AREDN® firmware image.
+Each of these devices comes with the vendor's firmware preinstalled, but by following documented procedures this firmware can be replaced with an AREDN® firmware image.

 Several open source software projects have been adapted and enhanced to create the AREDN® firmware, including `OpenWRT (Open Wireless Router) <https://en.wikipedia.org/wiki/OpenWRT>`_ and `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_.